 – Policy Brief 4 – Actions and Opportunities for Low-Income & Middle-Income Countries

 – Policy Brief 5 – Actions and Opportunities for the International Community

 – Policy Brief 6 – Surgical Indicators & a Template for a National Surgical Plan

 Background on Global Surgery

-Purpose of the Commission on Global Surgery
+Purpose of The Lancet Commission on Global Surgery

 1. Generate broad sustainable improvements in surgical care around the world